hdtodd/rtl_watch/README.md

 ## Use

-If your system already has the required components, the command `./rtl_watch` is all that's needed to begin monitoring.  `./rtl_watch` starts the program and  prompts for the name of the `rtl_433` host on your local area network that provides MQTT subscription service.  `./rtl_watch -H <hostname>` starts the program without the prompt.
+If your system already has the required components, the command `./rtl_watch` is all that's needed to begin monitoring.  `./rtl_watch` starts the program, prompts for the name of the `rtl_433` host on your local area network, and connects to that host via MQTT protocol (the default).   `./rtl_watch -H <hostname>` starts the program without the prompt and connects to the `rtl_433` service via MQTT.
+To connect via HTTP to that service, use `./rtl_watch -S HTTP -H <hostname>`.

 The program opens a scrollable, resizable display window with a table with columns that characterize the signals from the devices observed by your `rtl_433` system; it appends to the table new remote devices and associated data as they are observed by the `rtl_433` host system; and it updates subsequent readings as they are reported.